IMDxD/emotts/hifi-gan/README.md

     ```
     python inference.py --checkpoint_file [generator checkpoint file path]
     ```
+MELs are automatically generated and fed through the generator.
 Generated wav files are saved in `generated_files` by default.<br>
 You can change the path by adding `--output_dir` option.

 ## Inference for end-to-end speech synthesis